 Removing cat urine smell is quite a painstaking ordeal and must be carried out thoroughly to remove all the odor.
 This is because cat urine has the potential to leak deep into the nooks and crannies of your housing structure, making it that much more difficult to clean.

-If you buy a house that smells like cat urine, you may need to take all these steps or more to eliminate the cat litter smell and other odors in the home.
-Unless cat urine is thoroughly dealt with, the unpleasant smell will keep coming up strongly, mainly when humid.
+If you buy a home that smells like cat urine, you may need to take all these steps or more to eliminate the cat litter smell and other odors in the home.
+Unless the cat pee is thoroughly dealt with, the unpleasant smell will keep coming up strongly, mainly when humid.

-Use our cleaning methods to eliminate the cat urine smell in your new house or apartment.
+Use our cleaning methods to eliminate the cat urine smell in your new home or apartment.

 Moving forward, take steps to mitigate the risk of your pet doing their business in your home.